-Usually, you will start with a budget gear or belt-driven wheel, along with a set of potentiometer pedals that will give you an idea of what sim racing is like.
+Usually, you will start with a budget gear or belt-driven wheel, along with a set of potentiometer/Hall effect pedals that will give you an idea of what sim racing is like.

 In terms of pedals, you will want to upgrade to load cell pedals for a more realistic feel and better performance.
 Then there are hydraulic pedals, but they are usually a matter of personal preference and they are much more expensive.
 Regardless of how you choose to upgrade your rig, you will first need to have the skills to be able to use it all effectively.

-3. Joining A Team
+3. Join A Team

 If you can get a decent team of people together with a reasonable amount of skill, there is no stopping you from entering competitions with a team that you have built yourself.
-This can provide a very rewarding feeling, especially once you start winning.
+This can provide a very rewarding feeling, especially once you start winning!
 However, it will take a lot of time and effort, and of course your teammates have to be good enough to perform in the competitions.